7 Best Waffle Makers of 2023, Tested by Food Network Kitchen

 How We Tested

-We purchased nine top-rated waffle makers according to various online sites, reviews and bestseller rankings.
-We tested only round waffle makers, the majority of which made Belgian-style waffles, but a couple made classic-style waffles.
+We purchased 15 top-rated waffle makers according to various online sites, reviews and bestseller rankings.
+We tested both round and square waffle makers, smart waffle makers and mini waffle makers.
 We tested both standard and vertical waffle makers in a range of price points.
 To test each waffle maker, we used a standard instant pancake and waffle mix.

 We tested each waffle maker in three parts: First, we noted the waffle maker’s size, weight, price, manual, instructions for use and care, as well as any special claims or features such as indicator lights, indicator alerts, timers, cool-touch handles, no-mess moats, non-stick plates, easy-clean plates, no-drip funnels or non-skid feet.